simarubhi/6dof_arm/update_log/README.md

 # Update Log

+# March 20, 2025

+-   Currently working on designing a torque and longevity testing rig for the gearbox.
+-   Had to order new stepper drivers as the old ones were accidentally shorted (will not be using breadboards moving forward).

 # March 15, 2025

 -   After a couple days of test fitting the components, the current design is working well with the motor.
 Last component to optimize is the flex spline.
 I am currently trying a higher infill density, more walls, and also changed the pattern to concentric.
 I wasn't able to test the new flex spline design today.